vietanhlee/Smart-Traffic-Monitoring-System/README.md

 - Each video stream is assigned to a dedicated processing thread (1 video = 1 worker).
 - YOLO + Bytetrack are used to detect and track vehicles.
-- Extracted metrics: vehicle count, average speed (for cars & motorbikes).
+- Extracted metrics: avarage vehicle count, average speed (for cars & motorbikes).
 - Processed results are stored in a shared variable with proper thread synchronization.

 ### B. API Layer